CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche: specifically about dynamic application security testing with named tools and scoped to local/staging environments.
-Unlikely to conflict with static analysis, general security, or other testing skills.
+Highly distinctive niche: dynamic application security testing with specific tool names and target types.
+Unlikely to conflict with static analysis, dependency scanning, or other security skills due to the explicit 'dynamic' qualifier and named tools.

 3 / 3